xom4ek/postgres-oracle_fdw/README.md

-Docker container with oracle_fdw plugin and correct setting NLS_LANG for Russian character set
+Container with oracle_fdw plugin and correct setting NLS_LANG for Russian character set

 CI-CD work with NGLM: